haerfest/figforth-wp2/README-WP2.md

    addresses at 8357h (Y position) and 8358h (X position).
 These are usually loaded by a single instruction into register HL.

-   The Z80 being a little-endian processor, this means the low byte (L) is loaded from the lower address (8357h) and thus will contain the Y position, wherease the high byte (H) is loaded from the higher address (8358h) and will contain the X position.
+   As the Z80 is a little-endian processor, this means the low byte (L) is loaded from the lower address (8357h) and thus will contain the Y position, wherease the high byte (H) is loaded from the higher address (8358h) and will contain the X position.